tomsepe/linux-voice-assistant/PI-SETUP.md

 # LIST_DEVICES="1"

 ### User ID:
-# This is used to set the correct permissions for the accessing the audio device and accessing the PulseAudio socket
+# This is used to set the correct permissions for the audio device and the Pulse/PipeWire socket
 LVA_USER_ID="1000"
 LVA_USER_GROUP="1000"